 As companies plan their transition to the next generation of SAP software, the need to choose between SAP HANA cloud migration, appliances and TDI, and weigh the benefits of IT managed services against in-house support.
 But deciding whether to move straight from SAP ECC to S/4HANA or to choose Business Suite on HANA can be the most challenging decision.
 Here’s what they need to consider:

-SAP HANA Basics
+What is SAP HANA? – SAP HANA Basics

 As we explained in What is SAP HANA, HANA is the backend that runs the SAP landscape.
 Its central feature is an innovative, column-based Relational Database Management System (RDBMS), which is used to store, retrieve and process data on core business activities.